ICI3D/DAIDD/info/index.md

 ## Course fees

-The course registration fee is ZAR 28000, which includes meals and accommodation.
+The course registration fee is to be confirmed, which includes meals and accommodation.

 ## Venue

-DAIDD 2025 will be held at AIMS-SA, Muizenberg, South Africa.
+DAIDD 2026 will be held in Kenya, Nairobi.

 ## Schedule